yashukhandelwal73-boop/Crop-Yield-Predictor/README.md

-## Project name- Crop Yield Predictor
+## Project name - Crop Yield Predictor
 ---
-## Introduction - This AIML project which uses environmental variables like rainfall , soiltype , weather and temperature to predict yield of crop in tons
+## Introduction -
+This AIML project which uses environmental variables like rainfall , soiltype , weather and temperature to predict yield of crop in tons
 ---
 ## Dataset -
   - Trained on 1M rows of agricultural data